querkmachine/beeps.website/src/blog/drafts/why-govuk-exit-this-page-doesnt-use-escape.md

 With adequate evidence that <kbd>Esc</kbd> wouldn't work for us, we started looking at other non-typing keys we could use.

-Testing with <kbd>⌃ Ctrl</kbd> worked much better, avoiding virtually all of the pitfalls of <kbd>Esc</kbd>.
-It's one major downfall—it conflicted with VoiceOver's default configuration: pressing <kbd>⌃ Ctrl</kbd> mutes VoiceOver.
+Testing with <kbd>⌃ Ctrl</kbd> worked much better, avoiding virtually all of the pitfalls of <kbd>Esc</kbd>, but there were a few cons to it.

+<kbd>⌃ Ctrl</kbd> conflicted with VoiceOver's default configuration—where pressing <kbd>⌃ Ctrl</kbd> mutes VoiceOver.

+<kbd>⌃ Ctrl</kbd> was also the only key of those we were considering that wasn't in a physically consistent location on different UK keyboards.
+Whilst on standalone keyboards the key tends to appear in the far bottom-left, on laptops it is commonly offset inwards to make room for an additional function key.

+This innocuous differnce had the potential to slow down a user's ability to quickly activate the shortcut, especially if they were using unfamiliar hardware.

 The <kbd>⎇ Alt</kbd>/<kbd>⌥ Option</kbd> key, by comparison, was more problematic.
 As if being named differently on different systems wasn't bad enough.